-The user can place all connected calls on hold by a) explicitly pressing the Hold key, or b) pressing another Line Key (to answer an incoming all, resume a held call, or start a new call).
-When a call is on hold, the corresponding Line Key LED blinks slowly in red.
-To resume a holding call, press the corresponding Line Key.
+- explicitly pressing the Hold key, or by - pressing another Line Key (to answer an incoming all, resume a held call, or start a new call).

+When a call is on hold, the corresponding Line Key LED slowly blinks red.
+To resume a call that is on hold, press the corresponding Line Key.